AndreasReitberger/CoreSharp/README.md

-# UtilitiesSharpLib
+# CoreSharp
-A small c# library with useful helper classes.
+A small c# library containing helper functions and utilites.
+This core library is used in most of our .Net libraries.